 What should I do with my short-term investment goals?

 If you really need the money now, you should of course withdraw it.
-Otherwise, I might recommend leaving it invested as long as you can — that gives your money the chance to benefit from any recovery the market might make before you need it.
+Otherwise, you could choose to leave it invested as long as you can — that gives your money the chance to benefit from any recovery the market might make before you need it.
 That being said, it’s impossible to know whether markets will rise or fall in the short term, so if you’re extremely nervous, you could also choose to withdraw it.
+(Just know that withdrawing it could also have tax consequences.)

 Should I move my money from stocks to bonds?